 Images Hosted on a Local or Private Server

 If you do work on a staging server or network drive, the general public won't have access to those servers and images will appear broken.
-To avoid this, upload and host all images on a public server so that they display correctly in your email or use the file manager to upload images and host them in MailChimp.
+To avoid this, upload and host all images on a public server so that they display correctly in your email or use the Content Manager to upload images and host them in MailChimp.

 You would code it like this: